-- The harmonics can result in tripping of VAR compensation devices at times when additional VARS are needed most, resulting in system disturbances and instability.
+- The harmonics can result in tripping of VAR compensation devices at times when additional VARS are needed most.
+This results in system disturbances and instability.
 Large GMD events are often associated with a variety of system alarms.

 What standards are available in reference to GIC?

-The increase in awareness of geomagnetic disturbance events has led to the creation of new standards in the US, including FERC order 830, which resulted in the creation of NERC standard TPL-007.
+The increase in awareness of geomagnetic disturbance events has led to the creation of new standards in the US, including FERC order 830.
+This resulted in the creation of NERC standard TPL-007.
 The standard establishes guidelines on planning for geomagnetic disturbances.

 All transmission and generator owners with grounded wye connected transformers operating with a high side voltage of 200kV or greater are subject to the requirements of TPL-007.
 The standard requires owners to perform an assessment of their assets and collecting GIC data to validate system modelling of GIC flow during GMD’s.